"Wait...You're leaving, too?"

 I was recently getting brunch with a friend.
 We'll call him Jeff.
 Jeff left the company I first met him at to join a startup along with his good friend.

-Unfortunately, Jeff's friend got in a major, ongoing argument with his manager and left the company over it.
+Unfortunately, Jeff's friend got into a major, ongoing argument with his manager and left the company over it.
 Jeff lamented to me how much he missed working with his friend and seemed to be considering leaving.

 A few weeks later, by random chance, I was walking down the street and someone from the startup Jeff was at struck up a conversation with me.
 When I mentioned I knew Jeff worked there, I found out he had actually just left.
 The double-edged sword struck again.